Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Learning Loco-Manipulation Skills

 \subsection{Skill Learning: Imitation from Human Data}

 While robot experiences can serve as a reliable data source, collecting loco-manipulation data directly from robots remains a formidable challenge.
-Collecting teleoperation data, even though it is one of the most commonly used approaches, is costly and time-consuming to scale.
-Besides, gathering robot data by deploying existing model-based methods or trained policies presents additional difficulties.
-These methods raise safety concerns on hardware or suffer from significant sim-to-real gaps.
-Furthermore, model-based methods based on human knowledge (\textit{e.g.}, dynamics models, heuristic trajectories) tend to generate consistent but similar behaviors, leading to limited data diversity.
+Collecting teleoperation data, even though it is one of the most commonly used approaches, is costly and tedious to scale.
+Additionally, gathering robot data by deploying existing model-based methods or trained policies presents additional difficulties.
+Deploying these methods on hardware raises safety concerns.
+On the other hand, data collected from a simulator or synthesized from a model suffers from sim-to-real gaps.
+Furthermore, model-based methods based on human knowledge (\textit{e.g.}, dynamics models, heuristic trajectories) generate consistent but similar behaviors, leading to limited data diversity.

-Learning from a large, diverse corpus of human data mitigates these challenges.
-Humans use loco-manipulation skills in their daily lives almost reflexively.
-Therefore, recording human data is more accessible and scalable.
-Training policies to imitate human data can greatly simplify the synthesis of loco-manipulation behaviors.
+Learning from a large, diverse corpus of human data mitigates these challenges, as recording human data is more accessible and scalable due to the reflexive usage of loco-manipulation skills by humans in their daily lives.
+Furthermore, training policies to imitate human data can simplify the synthesis of loco-manipulation behaviors.
 Recent research efforts in 3D human motion data archival have surged in the vision and computer graphics communities.
-As shown in Fig.~\ref{fig:learn_from_human}, there are currently two primary approaches to acquire 3D human motion data: (i) recording directly from motion capture systems and (ii) reconstructing from 2D videos.
+As shown in Fig.~\ref{fig:learn_from_human}, there are currently two primary approaches to acquiring 3D human motion data: (i) recording directly from motion capture systems and (ii) reconstructing from 2D videos.